An excerpt from the draft of my novel The Shogun’s Gold-Solving a Historical Mysery…

-They were stranded there for several months and in desperate straits and on the point of starvation when an American whaling ship stopped and rescued them.
+They were stranded there for several months and were at the point of starvation when an American whaling ship stopped and rescued them.
 The kindly captain, William Whitfield, clothed and fed the ragged shipwrecked fishermen and took a shine to Manjiro, offering him the chance to return to the U.S. with him.
 To this, John Manjiro (as he was now called) readily agreed.
-When he landed in Fairhaven, Massachusetts in 1843, Captain Whitfield saw to it that John went to school where he learned English.
+When he landed in Fairhaven, Massachusetts in 1843, Captain Whitfield saw to it that John learned English at the local public school.

 He eventually entered the Bartlett School in Fairhaven where he learned navigation and advanced mathematics.
 He signed on to a whaling ship and was promoted to harpooner.
 After a lengthy voyage, he returned to Fairhaven… but not for long.
 With the $350 he had earned, he sailed to San Francisco and then travelled to the Sierras where he panned for gold and came back with $600, about $30,000 in today’s money.